What We Do

 In 2020, TRCC released the Status of Health Equity Report which included the following 8-Point Call to Action to Achieve by 2025.

-Create a standardized integrated health benefit technology platform that connects patients, payors, providers and community organizations to consolidate fragmented programs and services into an integrated network.
+Create a standardized integrated health benefit technology platform that connects patients, payors, providers and community organizations in order to consolidate fragmented programs and services into an integrated network.

-Increase by 50% the number of commercial health plans and health systems nationally that embed social determinants of health and health inequities goals into their strategic plans, programs and services.
+Require commercial health plans and support health systems nationally to formally embed social determinants of health and health inequities goals into their programs and services.

-In all medical and clinical education programs nationwide, create a more robust system of educating and training providers about health equity and the role healthcare providers play in addressing these issues, and how to effectively integrate that role into their current practice.
-In addition, ensure that cultural competency training is included in the curriculum.
+In all medical and clinical education programs nationwide, create pathway for educating and training providers about health equity, the social determinants of health, trauma-informed care, and how health care providers can effectively integrate these elements into their current practice.
+In addition, ensure that cultural competency and humility training is included in the curriculum, as well as a commitment to diversity in the health care workforce.

-Develop a comprehensive plan to address our nation’s deficits in infant mortality, mental health services and substance use disorders.
+Support for comprehensive plans to address our nation’s deficits in infant mortality, mental health services and substance use disorders.

-For healthcare organizations and corporations nationally, encourage the need to change ongoing education among board members, leaders and employees related to racial equity and cultural competency issues within the workplace.
+For health care organizations and corporations nationally, encourage ongoing education among board members, leaders and employees related to racial equity and cultural competency issues within the workplace.

-Establish clearer, standardized metrics for measuring health outcomes related to racial disparities and the social determinants of health.
+Establish relevant and clear, standardized metrics for measuring health outcomes related to racial disparities and the social determinants of health, and commit to building a new disaggregated, public health data infrastructure for the public good.